smokydastona/Chaos-Caves/README.md

-# BoP Cave Compact Companion Mod
+# Fractured Lands

-A Forge server-side mod that enhances the BoP Cave Compact datapack with proper biome spawning and feature generation.
+A Forge server-side mod that creates enhanced cave worlds with proper biome spawning and feature generation.

 ## Features